General Entry Info:

 Do you have a training schedule?

-Training programs are available for the Full Marathon, Half Marathon and 10km events.
+Training programs will be available for the Full Marathon, Half Marathon and 10km events four months prior to race day.

 These will be located under the General Info tab.